Church by MinistryOne

 What Are The Key Features?

-Customizable app icon, loading screen, and branding options for churches to match their specific identity
+Customizable app icon and branding options to match specific church identity.

-Secure portal for tithes, offerings, and donations integrated directly into the mobile interface
+Secure portal for tithes, offerings, and donations integrated into the mobile interface.

 How much does it cost?